hummingbird-project/hummingbird-docs/Hummingbird.docc/HummingbirdJobs/JobsGuide.md

     body: "Hello?"
 ))
 ```

 ### Job parameters

-As an alternative to creating a parameter type and separate identifier you can create a type the conforms to ``/HummingbirdJobs/JobParameters`` to define both the parameters and identifier in one place.
+As an alternative to creating a parameter type and separate identifier you can create a type that conforms to ``/HummingbirdJobs/JobParameters`` to define both the parameters and identifier in one place.

 ```swift
 struct SendEmailJobParameters: JobParameters {